Before you try growing marijuana in soil, you think it will be easy and natural.

 I’ve seen fantastic marijuana produced using organic or hydroponics methods.

-Despite the claims of organic cannabis advocates, the differences in soil versus hydro are not in taste, potency or quality.
+Despite the claims of organic cannabis advocates, the differences in soil versus hydro are not in taste, potency, purity, or quality.

 Instead, the difference are in how soil versus soilless growing affects the marijuana grower’s gardening practices, and in yield and growth rate.